Beliefs And Worries Which Sustain Shyness, Insecurity, And Social Anxiety

 "One social mistake brands me as a failure for all time"

 This is similar to the one above.
-It's when you make one little error, say by not being able to think of a response to a question right away, and your mind instantly jumps to, "She asked me how my weekend was and I stumbled.
+It's when you make one little misstep, say by not being able to think of a response to a question right away, and your mind instantly jumps to, "She asked me how my weekend was and I stumbled.
 I'm useless with people.
 I'll never get better."
 Again, there's that element of seeing something as "proof" for a belief that you're bad with people.
+No one's social prospects are doomed by a single error.

 Beliefs which take on responsibility for things that can't be controlled